AndreaB2000/ASW-project/docs/report.md

     - 403 Forbidden - `{}` when the player can't delete that match
     - 404 Not found - `{}` when the provided match ID does not exist
     - 500 Internal server error - `{}` when a generic error occurs

+#### Game AI

+The game AI bot is implemented using [Tau Prolog](https://tau-prolog.org/), a Prolog interpreter for JavaScript.

+The AI is designed to play the game by selecting the best move based on the current state of the game board.

+The best move is determined by evaluating all possible moves and selecting the one that maximizes the number of grains in the AI player's piles.

 ## Implementation